Visiting New York During the World Cup 2026: Where to Stay, What to Do & How to Get to MetLife Stadium (Full Guide)

 Upper West Side Calm + safe Near Central Park Slower nightlife

-New Jersey (Secaucus/Jersey City) Stadium access Closer to MetLife Less NYC vibe
+New Jersey (Secaucus/JC) Stadium access Closer to MetLife Less NYC vibe

-I once stayed in Midtown thinking it would be perfect — and yes, it was convenient.
-But I didn’t expect the noise level at night.
+I once stayed in Midtown thinking it would be perfect.
+Yes, it was convenient, but I didn't expect the noise level at night.
 Sirens, people talking loudly outside, even random celebrations going on past midnight.

 Another time, I stayed closer to the Upper West Side, and the difference was huge.
 It felt calmer, more residential.
 I could actually rest and recharge before heading out again.